 \subsection{Model completeness}

 In \cite[Corollary 15]{Delon2012}, Delon proved that $\ACF_\ACF^{ld}$ is model complete.
-We can also get that if $T$ is model complete, then $\ACF_T^{ld}$ is model complete, but in fact we only need a weaker condition - that regular extensions in $T$ are elementary.
+We can show that if $T$ is model complete, then $\ACF_T^{ld}$ is model complete, but in fact we only need a weaker condition --- that regular extensions in $T$ are elementary.

-\begin{theorem} The following are equivalent: \begin{enumerate} \item $\ACF_T^f$ is model complete. \item $\ACF_T^{ld}$ is model complete. \item For any $Q,R\models T$ such that $Q\subseteq R$ is a substructure, if $Q\subseteq R$ is a regular extension then $Q\prec R$. \item $T_{\mathrm{reg}}$ (\cref{language of regular extensions}) is model complete. \end{enumerate} \end{theorem}
+\begin{theorem} The following are equivalent: \begin{enumerate} \item $\ACF_T^f$ is model complete. \item $\ACF_T^{ld}$ is model complete. \item For any $Q,R\vDash T$ such that $Q\subseteq R$ is a substructure, if $Q\subseteq R$ is a regular extension, then $Q\preceq R$. \item $T_{\mathrm{reg}}$ (\cref{language of regular extensions}) is model complete. \end{enumerate} \end{theorem}